Simon-Fuhaoyuan/Distibuted-Parallel-Computing/ReadME.md

 Note that we only push our modified codes here.
 To get the full Caffe source code, please goto [home page of Caffe](https://github.com/BVLC/caffe).
 After getting full source code, please copy our *dataset* directory and *test* directory to the path of Caffe, and copy files under *include/caffe* to the same directory in source code, and update the *src/caffe/util/math_functions.cu* to our *src/caffe/util/math_functions.cu*.

 ### Data Preparation
 Here we provide the dataset we used in our project to test the performance.
-However, you can set your own dataset using scripts of dataset in Caffe, and don't forget to converse the dataset into *lmdb* format and calculating the mean and std.
+However, you can set your own dataset using scripts of dataset in Caffe, and don't forget to converse the dataset into *lmdb* format and calculating the mean and std (Caffe has provided calculation scripts).
 We only use our dataset as an example here.

 ### Compile Caffe
 After configuration of codes and dataset, you can compile the caffe source code using Makefile in Caffe.
 Please read [compiling instructions](http://caffe.berkeleyvision.org/installation.html#compilation) in detail and make sure your compilation is successful.